 Automation can be used to assign CSMs critical goals automatically.
 Additionally, you can create goals that can be started manually by CSMs by selecting “CSMs start the goal manually”.

-To automate the goal template, select "Auto-deploy this goal to specific account lists" and select the account list to which the goal will be applied.
-If there is no existing account list, you can click 'Create a new list' to define one.
+To automate the goal template, select "CSMs can start goal manually, and goal auto deploys to the accounts in the following segment" and select the account segment to which the goal will be applied.
+If there is no existing account segment, you can click 'Create a new segment' to define one.

 Next, if there are multiple account owners, we need to configure how an account owner gets assigned a goal: